 I decided to try this one because there was some interesting research which showed 80% of the subjects were able to sleep better compared to those who had the placebo.

-You can get this sleep aid in pill form from places like Holland and Barrett, or you can buy the actual dried herb and make your own tea.
+You can get this sleep aid in pill form from local health food store, or you can buy the actual dried herb and make your own tea.
 It is suggested that you take it around 30 minutes to 2 hours before you go to bed.

 This sleep aid is one I really enjoy and a home remedy that has been used for thousands of years.
 I usually add a drop of lavender oil to an evening bath, or dab it on my temples and soles of my feet.
 Not sure on the science behind the feet thing, but it feels like it works for me!

 Lavender is such a relaxing smell and has powerful sleep properties.
 Also, there is something to be said for your body associating a smell with bedtime and relaxation and it is even proved by researches.